vibpant/learning-python/README.md

 4. Inheritance: parent classes can have children classes (see example below)

-5.Polymorphism: methods can be bound to objects rather than classes.
+5. Polymorphism: methods can be bound to objects rather than classes.
 This means that methods with same name will get over-ridden by the method created within the object.
 However, polymorphism also allows a code to access both the parent and child attributes if needed.